How to Set Up PlayStation VR: Get Started with PSVR on PS4

 How to connect PlayStation VR: CUH-ZVR1

-Turn on the PS4 and TV.
-Once these are powered up, turn on the PSVR with the power button on the inline remote.
+- Turn on the TV first, then your PS4.
+Once these devices are powered up, fire up the PSVR with the power button on the inline remote.
 The blue lights on the top of the headband light up when it’s ready to use.

-From here, follow the on-screen instructions to properly configure and optimise the VR headset
+- Read and follow the on-screen instructions to properly configure and optimize your VR headset.

 How to connect PlayStation VR: CUH-ZVR2

-Turn on the PS4 and TV.
-Once powered up, turn on the PSVR with the power button on the headset.
-When the device is on, a blue light will display on the headset.
+- Turn on the Tv, then the PS4.
+Once the devices power up, turn on the PSVR using the power button on the headset.
+When the device is ready, the blue lights on the top of the headband will display.

-From here, follow the on-screen instructions to properly configure and optimise the VR headset.
+- Follow the on-screen instructions to properly configure and optimize the VR headset.